From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 \subsubsection{On the proofs}

 Next, let us briefly discuss the proofs of the previous theorems, starting with the case of a Kähler class.
+First, the weak convergence of $u_{\beta}$ towards $u_{\beta}$ (i.e. convergence in $L^{1}(X))$ is proved using variational arguments (building on \cite{bbgz}).
+In fact, we will give two different proofs of this convergence, where the first one is variational and has two merits: $(i)$ it generalizes directly to the case of a big class and $(ii)$ it applies when $dV$ is replaced with a quite singular measure $\mu_{0}$ (satifying a Bernstein-Markov property).
+The second proof uses a direct simple maximum principle argument.

-First, the weak convergence of $u_{\beta}$ towards $u_{\beta}$ (i.e. convergence in $L^{1}(X))$ is proved using variational arguments (building on \cite{bbgz,berm6}) and thus to prove the previous theorem we just have to provide uniform a priori estimates on $u_{\beta},$ which we deduce from a variant of the Aubin-Yau Laplacian estimates.
-In particular, this implies convergence in $L^{\infty}(X).$ However, in the case of a a general big class, in order to establish the global $L^{\infty}-$convergence, we need to take full advantage of the variational argument, namely that the argument shows that $u_{\beta}$ converges to $u_{\theta}$\emph{ in energy }and not only in $L^{1}(X).$ This allows us to invoke the $L^{\infty}-$stability results in \cite{g-z2}.
+In either way, to conclude the proof of Theorem \ref{thm:main thm khler case intro} we just have to provide a priori estimates on $u_{\beta},$ which are uniform in $\beta$ and which we deduce from Siu's variant of the Aubin-Yau Laplacian estimates.
+In particular, this implies convergence in $L^{\infty}(X).$ However, in the case of a general big class, in order to establish the global $L^{\infty}-$convergence, we need to take full advantage of the variational argument, namely that the argument shows that $u_{\beta}$ converges to $u_{\theta}$\emph{ in energy }and not only in $L^{1}(X).$ This allows us to invoke the $L^{\infty}-$stability results in \cite{g-z2}.
 Briefly, the point is that convergence in energy implies convergence in capacity, which together with an $L^{p}-$control on the corresponding Monge-Ampère measures opens the door for Kolodziej type $L^{\infty}-$estimates.
+Moreover, a variant of the maximum principle argument used in the case of the Kähler class, based on the theory of viscosity subsolutions developed in \cite{e-g-z}, yields the bound \ref{eq:bound on ma intro} (only the local case of the results in \cite{e-g-z} is needed).